stickies-v/bitcoin-devwiki/P2P-IRC-meetings.md

-**21:00 UTC alternate Tuesdays on the #bitcoin-core-dev channel on Freenode**
+**21:00 UTC alternate Tuesdays on the #bitcoin-core-dev channel on Libera.chat**

 Join us for an IRC meeting every two weeks to discuss P2P PRs and issues in Bitcoin Core.
 The next meeting will be on:

-- 18 May 2021 at 21:00 UTC
+- 1 Jun 2021 at 21:00 UTC

 Previous meetings:

 <details><summary>Meeting Archive</summary>

+- 18 May 2021 (no topics discussed)
 - 20 Apr 2021 ([log](https://bitcoin.jonasschnelli.ch/ircmeetings/logs/bitcoin-core-dev/2021/bitcoin-core-dev.2021-04-20-21.01.log.html))
 - 6 April 2021 (no topics discussed)
 - 23 March 2021 ([log](https://bitcoin.jonasschnelli.ch/ircmeetings/logs/bitcoin-core-dev/2021/bitcoin-core-dev.2021-03-23-21.00.log.html))